Banner Health

 What Are the Two Types of ALS?

-Familial ALS: If two or more people in your family have ALS, this is considered familial ALS.
-This makes up about 10% of ALS diagnoses.
+• Familial ALS: This form is hereditary and occurs when two or more people in a family are diagnosed.
+It accounts for about 10% of cases.
 It is important to know your family history when visiting your neurologist.
 Be sure to share your medical history to determine an accurate diagnosis.

-Lean on the experts at Banner Brain & Spine to assist with ALS symptoms.
+ALS is a complex and progressive disease, but the experts at Banner Brain & Spine are here to support you through your journey.
+Whether managing symptoms or providing advanced care, we’re committed to helping those with ALS live as comfortably as possible.
 Call or visit Banner today to schedule an appointment.